romo/alias-earth-core/README.md

   - `linked`: primary linked address
   - `recovery`: recovery address

-## Hypermessage Protocol
+## Hypermessage Utils

 The core module provides functions for creating and verifying signed data linked to an identity on the blockchain in a standardized way.
-Consistency is important because the receiver of a hypermessage has to know how to structure the data in order to verify its signature, and also in terms of promoting interoperability between apps that support alias.earth.
+Consistency is important because the receiver of a hypermessage has to know how to structure the data in order to verify the signature.

-#### <a name="hypermessage-protocol-anatomy">Anatomy of a Hypermessage</a>
+##### Anatomy of a Hypermessage

 ```json
 {